Written by Jessica Litwak Performed by Jessica Litwak & Raji Ahsan

-Inspired by Ancient Cordoba, My Heart is in the Eastis a duet between between a Jewish American woman and an Iraqi Muslim man.
+Inspired by Ancient Cordoba, My Heart is in the Eastis a duet between a Jewish American woman and an Iraqi Muslim man.
 Bound together by circumstance, these two people from such different walks of life confront their insecurities, fears, and desires.
 Exploring these tensions through puppetry and poetry, the play is a humorous, passionate and poetic exploration of history as a model for peace building.

-Each performance will be followed by on opportunity for the audience to try their hand at poetry composition and a dynamic guided discussion about interfaith issues, featuring noted scholars, journalists, and cultural and civic leaders.
+Each performance will be followed by an opportunity for the audience to try their hand at poetry composition and a dynamic guided discussion about interfaith issues, featuring noted scholars, journalists, and cultural and civic leaders.

 About the Artists